Homebuyer Education Part 2: Readiness Basics

 A mortgage payment is only part of the monthly cost of owning a home.
 A realistic budget includes:

-• PITI: Principal, Interest, Taxes, and Insurance
+• PITI: Your monthly payment includes Principal, Interest, Taxes, and Insurance.

 A simple way to get control of cash flow is to separate:

-• Fixed expenses (usually the same each month): rent, car payment, student loans, insurance, minimum debt payments
+• Fixed expenses (usually the same each month): rent, car payment, student loans, insurance, minimum debt payments.

-• Variable expenses (change month to month): utilities, groceries, gas, childcare, medical, travel
+• Variable expenses (change month to month): utilities, groceries, gas, childcare, medical, travel.

 If your budget feels tight, start by tracking variable expenses for one month.
 You don’t need perfection, just a clear picture.